 It relies on the existence of feature vectors that are applied to the training data before the classifier is trained.

-These features consist of numerical descriptions for each message sent by customers, used as input into a series of statistical calculations which then determine how a given sentence should be classified as positive or negative.
+These features consist of numerical descriptions for each message sent by customers, which are used as input into a series of statistical calculations that determine how a given sentence should be classified as positive or negative.

 This process is then repeated until all the data has been processed.